huggingface/blog/hf-hub-glam-guide.md

 The Hub [docs](https://huggingface.co/docs/hub/index) go into more detail about the various features of the Hugging Face Hub.
 You can also find more information about [sharing datasets on the Hub](https://huggingface.co/docs/datasets/upload_dataset) and information about [sharing Transformers models to the Hub](https://huggingface.co/docs/transformers/model_sharing).

 If you require any assistance while using the Hugging Face Hub, there are several avenues you can explore.
 You may seek help by utilizing the [discussion forum](https://discuss.huggingface.co/) or through a [Discord](https://discord.com/invite/hugging-face-879548962464493619).
-If you have any queries specific to GLAM uses of the Hub, you can contact Hugging Face's Machine Learning Librarian for additional guidance.